 The airport itself is located in the town of Cointrin, a very short distance from Geneva.
 Trains depart from the basement level Genève Aéroport station every 15 minutes for Genève Gare Cornavin (a.k.a.
 Genève Gare Central, or Geneva Central Station).
 Travel time is approximately 6 minutes.
 You also have the option of Buses 10, 23, and 28, departing for various destinations in Geneva.
 Fare is CHF 3.20 for train or bus (UPDATE: Geneva Airport is now providing a complimentary 80-minute Geneva Public Transport ticket to all arriving passengers who wish to take one.
 Check the website for details.).
 Obviously, it makes little sense to waste a railpass day if you're staying in Geneva.

 If you plan to travel from the airport beyond Geneva, you can validate your railpass at the CFF (Swiss Rail) desk on the 2nd Level.
-Hourly Intercity or Eurocity trains depart from Genève Aéroport station for Bern and Brig.
-From Genève Gare Cornavin, you can make easy connections to many trains, including the high-speed Cisalpino to Milan and the TGV to Paris.
+Hourly Intercity trains depart from Genève Aéroport station for Bern and Brig.
+From Genève Gare Cornavin, you can make easy connections to many trains, including the Eurocity trains to Milan and the TGV to Paris.
 Check the website for details on bus service to eastern France.

 Geneva Airport is one of the world's smaller airports, yet has a wide selection of destinations including direct flights to the US, a number of Middle eastern cities and most big European cities.